What is the Teaching Accelerator Program?

 - Where to start as a teacher at UNSW, including UNSW systems, processes and standards

-Participants are connected with a peer mentor who provides support and guidance in a small peer group called the Peer Orientation Development Support (PODS) group throughout the participant’s first year at UNSW.
+Participants are connected with colleagues and a peer mentor, who provides support and guidance in a small peer group group called the Peer Orientation Development Support (PODS) group throughout the participant’s first year at UNSW.
+The PODS groups start each term and are an opportunity to connect prior to the TAP workshop.

 Who should participate in the Teaching Accelerator Program?